ravivats/ravivats.github.io/_posts/2020-09-06-headstart-ml-p02-stats-interview-questions.md

 So, statistics & probability become important concepts and hence, candidates interviewing for these new roles are generally asked questions to test these concepts.

-Even if you are not in these roles, and in core Software Engineering domain instead, still statistics, probability, and SQL remain the core concepts for beginning to understand any dataset and derive any meaning or predictions out of it, or write any computer logic around it.
+Even if you are not in these roles, and in the core Software Engineering domain instead, still statistics, probability, and SQL remain the core concepts for beginning to understand any dataset and derive any meaning or predictions out of it, or write any computer logic around it.

 Let us look at some of interesting questions that were asked in FAANG interviews for these roles:

 1. Amy and Brad take turns in rolling a fair six-sided die.
 Whoever rolls a "6" first wins the game.
 Amy has the first turn.
 What is the probability that Amy wins?

-    **Solution**: The flow of the game is that, that die is rolled multiple times till a "6" is rolled.
+    **Solution**: The flow of the game is that the die is rolled multiple times till a "6" is rolled.

-    So, Amy can win on first roll, third roll, fifth roll and so on.
+    So, Amy can win on the first roll, third roll, fifth roll, and so on.

     Probability of Amy winning in the first roll = P(six rolled by her) = 1/6

     Probability of Amy winning in the third roll = P(six NOT rolled by her in first try) * P(six NOT rolled by Brad in first try) * P(six rolled by her in 2nd try) = (5/6) * (5/6) * (1/6) = 1/6 * (5/6)^2

-    Similarly, probability of Amy winning in the fifth roll = (1/6) * (5/6)^4
+    Similarly, the probability of Amy winning in the fifth roll = (1/6) * (5/6)^4

-    Similarly, probability of Amy winning in the seventh roll = (1/6) * (5/6)^6
+    Similarly, the probability of Amy winning in the seventh roll = (1/6) * (5/6)^6

     Hence, total probability of Amy winning = Sum of all such events = (1/6) + (1/6 * (5/6)^2) + (1/6 * (5/6)^4) + (1/6 * (5/6)^6) + and so on..